Search

 • Traditional defined contribution accounts are often "tax later" since they only require you to pay income tax when withdrawing money in retirement.

 • Roth-style defined contribution plans (such as a Roth 401(k), Roth 403(b), and Roth 457(b)) have both "tax now" and "tax never" features.
-Since taxes have already been paid on Roth contributions when they were made, there will be no additional tax liability when you take distributions in retirement.
+Since taxes already have been paid on Roth contributions when they were made, there will be no additional tax liability when you take distributions in retirement.
 Additionally, your earnings will be tax-free if you make a qualified distribution.1

 How do defined contribution plans differ from defined benefit plans?